-Needless to say when March 2017 was announced, it seemed such a long way off.
-Controversy also attached itself to this film.
+When the release date for Beauty and the Beast released, it seemed such a long way off.
+Then controversy followed.
 Either way, here we are.
 March 17th has come and gone.
 Beauty and the Beast has become a record-breaking hit, but the question remains, is it worth the hype?

-Before my adoration slips away from my control, let's chat about those controversial issues.
+Before my adoration slips from my control, let’s chat about the controversial issues.
 (Only be aware, this paragraph will contain some spoilers.)
 These include the “exclusively gay” comment, and some of the technical complaints.
-The former is, as one might expect, overblown to be something entirely unimportant in the film's scope.
+The former is, as one might expect, overblown to be something entirely unimportant in the film’s scope.
 (Blink and you may miss Lefou dancing with another dude!)
 That said, it will bother some people, and that’s okay.
 The secondary issue some viewers take issue with is the CGI.
-This is something that doesn't bother me.
-I found the beast to be, appropriately, beastly, which is precisely what his character needs.
-Prior to seeing this, I didn't read reviews (and I still haven’t), but I did see snippets around the interwebs which is where the information about these issues crop up.
+This is something that doesn’t bother me.
+I find the beast to be, appropriately, beastly, which is precisely what his character needs.
+Prior to seeing this, I didn’tread reviews (and I still haven’t), but I do see snippets.

 Think of the one thing that you’ve always wanted.
 Now find it in your mind’s eye and feel it in your heart.” – Beauty and the Beast

 Beyond all this gushing, the staging, costumes, sets and songs are a stunning replica of the original, only better because of their life form.
 From elaborate (“Be Our Guest”) to (wisely) simplistic magnificence (“Beauty and the Beast”), the songs are unforgettable.
 The latter in particular is a romantic, swoon-worthy scene that is worth experiencing on the big screen even if nothing else touches its viewer.
-The script keeps things mostly the same but in an effort to keep current with the times, Belle is obviously fashioned after a contemporary feminist.
-From her actions down to how she’s styled, the nods are there.
+The script keeps things mostly the same but in an effort to keep current with the times, Belle is fashioned after a contemporary feminist.
+From her actions down to how she’s styled, it’s ovbious.

 If you love fairy tales or the remake of Cinderella, this is sure to enchant you as a new Disney classic to love.
 It’s magic.
 It’s romance.
 It’s true.
 The message of beauty, its perception and the love that result is astounding in its truth and simplicity.
 Beauty and the Beast is everything a fangirl could wish for, and in my humble opinion, so much more. ♥

-CONTENT: Rated PG for frightening images (wolves threaten people, they inflict harm on one person) and some "peril" (a man is purposely left in the woods in the hopes the wolves will finish his off).
-One man seems to embrace his femininity when he's dressed in ladies clothes.
+CONTENT: PG for frightening images (wolves post a threat to people, they inflict harm on one person) and some “peril” (a man is purposely left in the woods in the hopes the wolves will finish his off).
+One man embraces femininity and dons ladies clothes.